rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-Before the interceptor can do its job you need to register it using the `interceptors` config option.
+The interceptor needs to be registered using the `interceptors` config option.
 You can do this in an initializer file like `config/initializers/mail_interceptors.rb`:

 ```ruby